On the impact of the supernova subsamples in reducing the Hubble tension: Analysis

-A significant slope of $1.313 \pm 0.148$ ($8.86\sigma$) is found when applying a linear regression between $H_{0}$ and $\log(M/M_{\odot})$ using all subsamples, becoming even steeper when only the more consistent subsamples are considered ($1.426 \pm 0.318$).
+A significant slope of $1.161 \pm 0.239$ ($4.86\sigma$) is found when applying a linear regression between $H_{0}$ and $\log(M/M_{\odot})$ using all subsamples, becoming even steeper when only the more consistent subsamples are considered ($1.313 \pm 0.533$).
 Although this trend could also reflect the influence of underlying SN subpopulations characterized by the $x_{1}$ parameter and their dependence on stellar mass, it is also important to note that lowering the median $\log(M/M_{\odot})$ effectively reduces the mass-step threshold defined for that subsample, which in turn can lead to a reduction of the mass step itself \citep[see Figure 6 from][]{Duarte_2023}.
-Indeed, we estimate a significant negative slope of $-0.014 \pm 0.002$ ($6.77\sigma$) when comparing $\Delta_{\mathrm{host}}$ with the median $\log(M/M_{\odot})$, capturing this effect and likely contributing to the relation observed between $H_{0}$ and host stellar mass.
+Indeed, we estimate a significant negative slope of $-0.013 \pm 0.003$ ($4.98\sigma$) when comparing $\Delta_{\mathrm{host}}$ with the median $\log(M/M_{\odot})$, capturing this effect and likely contributing to the relation observed between $H_{0}$ and host stellar mass.
 However, when comparing our lower median value of $\log(M/M_{\odot}) = 9.53$ with the stellar mass interval explored in \cite{Duarte_2023}, the reduction in step magnitude relative to both the threshold yielding the most significant step ($\log(M/M_{\odot}) = 9.73$) and the threshold commonly adopted in the literature ($\log(M/M_{\odot}) \approx 10$) \citep[e.g.,][]{Betoule_2014,Johansson_2021} appears nearly negligible, as all stellar mass thresholds above our minimum median $\log(M/M_{\odot})$ seem to result in consistent step magnitudes.
 Therefore, this effect should not significantly impact our results and may reflect the influence of the mixed underlying SN subpopulations contributing to the origin of the mass step, as discussed in Section \ref{sub:mass-step-origin}.
 The relations involving other standardization parameters, as well as those involving different light-curve and host-galaxy properties, are much less clear, showing at most weak or marginal dependencies.